Sleepypiggi/Actuarial-Exams/docs/3. Predictive Analytics/ASA-SRM/Review of Statistical Theory.md

     &= \frac{\sum x^k_i}{n}
 \end{aligned}
 $$

+!!!
+Note

+    Needless to say, $\bar{x}$ represents the **average of the quantity being modelled**, NOT the number of observations.

+    If there are 10 observations of 2 claims, then we must compute the number of claims as $10 \cdot 2 = 20$.

 The main advantage of this method is that it is **computationally simpler** than MLE.
 For certain known distributions, the MOM estimate and MLE estimate are the same, thus MOM can be used as a **shortcut for MLE**.